DevGuruPro/rfid-python/README.md

     - Run "bash desktop_icon.sh".
     - Reboot and check your application list.

-# Run the program at startup.
+# Run the program as autostart on windows.

-  - Windows

-    - Place "script/setup.bat" in the same directory as "main.exe" and run batch script.
+  - Place "script/setup.bat" in the same directory as "RFIDInventory.exe" and run batch script.

-  - Ubuntu / Raspberry Pi

-    - Ensure script/autostart.sh, the RFIDInventory executable and icon.png are in the same directory.
-    - Run "bash autostart.sh".
-    - Reboot!

 # Generate package on ubuntu/raspberry pi.